 - 4. Watch Korean drama (Kdramas) and listen to Kpop music.

 - 5. Try to speak with Native Koreans.
 They will suggest to you how to speak Korean correctly.

 - 6. Read the whole grammar section of Koreanly.com.
 It has A to Z Korean grammars.
 This website has Korean alphabets, Korean numbers, Korean vocabulary and Korean phrases also.

 In this lesson, you will see a list of Korean grammar to learn Korean in a better way.
-There are 2 sections of Korean grammar list(beginner’s level and intermediate level).
+There are 2 sections of the Korean grammar list(beginner’s level and intermediate level).
 If you haven’t learned our Basic courses of vocabulary and phrases I recommend you to read them first.